mpdcampbell/blog/blog/content/posts/geoipwhitelistDocker.md

 I recommend visiting the [github page](https://github.com/mpdcampbell/traefik-geo-ipwhitelist) to see details on all available environment variables, both mandatory and optional, along with an explanation of how the _larger-region_:_location_ search syntax matches locations.
 But for a quick start:

 - Make a free [MaxMind account](https://www.maxmind.com/en/geolite2/signup) to get a licence key.
-- Download [docker-compose.example.yml](https://github.com/mpdcampbell/traefik-geo-ipwhitelist/blob/main/docker-compose.example.yml) and add the lines to your traefik config as instructed.
+- Download [docker-compose.example.yml](https://github.com/mpdcampbell/traefik-geo-ipwhitelist/blob/main/docker-compose.example.yml) and add the lines to your Traefik config as instructed.
 - Replace the example file paths and licence key in the example yml.
 - Replace the location variables: countries go in COUNTRY_CODES, locations smaller than countries go in SUB_CODES.
 - Start up the container with the below command